Kendall Myers: Espionage charge

-On June 4, 2009, Myers and his wife were arrested and charged with acting as an illegal agent of and providing classified information to the Cuban government for nearly 30 years, as well as wire fraud.
-Authorities said the Myerses were caught by an FBI undercover operation and had been spying for Cuba for "nearly three decades."
-Myers’ arrest was the culmination of a three-year joint FBI/Department of State Diplomatic Security Service investigation.
+On June 4, 2009, Myers and his wife were arrested and charged with acting as illegal agents of and providing classified information to the Cuban government for nearly 30 years, as well as wire fraud.
+Authorities said the Myerses were caught by an FBI undercover operation and had been spying for Cuba for "nearly three decades".
+Myers's arrest was the culmination of a three-year joint FBI/Department of State Diplomatic Security Service investigation.
 Based on general information provided by the FBI, the Diplomatic Security Service conducted a comprehensive internal investigation that resulted in the identification of Myers as the probable Cuban agent, and ultimately led to his arrest.
 The authorities also said that Myers usually relied on his memory or notes for information rather than stealing documents.
 The couple allegedly used shortwave radio to communicate with Cuban intelligence and also were said to have met with Cuban agents in numerous locations both inside and outside the United States.
 Myers told undercover agents that he had spent an evening with Fidel Castro in 1995.

 Alleged motive

-It is alleged that the Myers' actions may not have been prompted by greed, but more by ideology.
-According to a "law enforcement official," they were "true believers" in the Cuban system.
+It is alleged that the Myers's actions may not have been prompted by greed, but more by ideology.
+According to a law enforcement official, they were "true believers" in the Cuban system.
 The United States federal affidavit quoted a diary entry by Kendall Myers as saying, "I can see nothing of value that has been lost by the revolution.
-The revolution has released enormous potential and liberated the Cuban spirit," and referred to Fidel Castro as "one of the great political leaders of our time."
+The revolution has released enormous potential and liberated the Cuban spirit", and referring to Fidel Castro as "one of the great political leaders of our time".
 Other entries reference a comparison of health care in the United States and healthcare in Cuba, and "complacency about the poor" in the United States.

 Court case

 The Myerses pleaded guilty on November 20, 2009, at a hearing before Judge Reggie Walton in a U.S. District Court.
 Myers, 72, pled guilty to a three-count criminal investigation charging him with conspiracy to commit espionage and two counts of wire fraud.
 His wife pleaded guilty to a one-count criminal information charging her with conspiracy to gather and transmit national defense information.
 As part of his plea agreement, Kendall Myers agreed to serve a life prison sentence and to cooperate fully with the United States government regarding any criminal activity and intelligence activity by him or others.
 As part of her plea agreement, Gwendolyn agreed to serve a sentence of between six and seven and a half years in prison and to cooperate fully with the government.

 On July 16, 2010, Kendall Myers was sentenced to life imprisonment without possibility of parole, and Gwendolyn was sentenced to a total of 81 months in prison.
-Gwendolyn was released in 2015; Myers is currently incarcerated at MCFP Springfield in Missouri.
+Gwendolyn was released in 2015.

+Kendall Myers died from cancer in prison, on March 12, 2026, at the age of 88.